FluidTYPO3/flux/README.md

 enabled (which it is by default), the following happens automatically:

-* A folder named `design` is created in the public directory (this directory may differ between TYPO3 versions and can be changed with configuration, but in most recent TYPO3 versions it is `public` in the project root).
+* A folder named `design` is created in the public directory (this directory may differ between TYPO3 versions and can be changed with configuration, but in most recent TYPO3 versions it is `public` in the project public folder).
 * This folder is filled with a set of skeleton templates containing very basic embedded Flux metadata.
 * The file created in `design/Templates/Page` can be selected as page template (Flux adds a `Page Layout` tab to pages' editable properties).